-PhD Counseling & Therapy Programs Overview
+PhD Doctorate in Counseling & Therapy Programs Overview

-Pursuing a PhD in Counseling reflects a student’s decision and commitment to go deeper into one area of this complex and broad field.
+Pursuing a Doctorate in Counseling reflects a student’s decision and commitment to go deeper into one area of this complex and broad field.
 Across the United States, professional counselors are licensed on the basis of a master’s degree.
 Many professionals, though, opt to study at the doctoral level, since this is a requirement for those interested in practicing as a clinical, counseling and research psychologist.

 Both Ph.D. in Counseling and PhD in Psychology degree programs with a counseling specialization are offered.
 These degree programs instruct students to provide psychological counseling for a variety of issues, including mental health and addiction.